Frequently Asked Questions

 Ozone gas is naturally occurring in the earth’s atmosphere and helps to protect us from UV radiation.

-There are three main types of medical treatments that involve medical ozone:
+There are three main types of healthcare treatment options that involve medical ozone:

 Orthopaedic ozone injection – A procedure that involves the injection of medical ozone gas into a damaged, weak, or painful area of the body.